A20 ~ Kitty’s Legacy

 “Dear Kira,” I begin to read aloud.
-“If you are reading this letter, it means you have survived the experiment, and I have gone…
+“If you are reading this letter, it means you have survived the experiment, and I am gone…

 “I’m sorry, from the bottom of my heart.
 I cannot live with the anguish of not knowing if you are alive or not.
 I’ll change my life, I’ll go to Australia.
 Far away from where you could die… If you’re still alive, please look for me.
 I have to tell you something, it is really important for me…”

-I swallow empty, and my hand looks for the teacup.
+I swallow empty, and my hand searches for the teacup.

 After I washed my hoarse throat clear with the tea, I go on reading.

 “The last few years of our relationship as intimate friends as we were used to, has changed me.
 And just when I was sure about my feelings, you go and disappear.
 During our last date and night, I couldn’t tell you… I fell for you, madly.
 Kira, amor, I wanted to tell you.
 Te amo, locamente.
 Then you came with this stupid promise… I cannot forget you, nor begin a new life, not without you…” Tears roll down my cheeks as I go on.
 “I wanted to tell you in person, Kira.
 Te amo.
 I love you.”